Volunteers: (Estimated) 20

 Location of Project: Mesas de Acicaya

-This project is in a remote village about 90 minute drive from the nearest hotel, so we will stay in the village.
+The project planned for November is in a remote village about 90 minute drive from the nearest hotel, so we will stay in the village.
 This will provide an amazing experience to enjoy a culture unique in Central America.
 The village of Mesas de Acicaya was founded over 400 years ago - and they still have the land deed signed by the King of Spain.
 They celebrate unique customs and festivals that can be tied back to that period of history in Spain.
 It is a small town with a very strong sense of community and civil society.
 Our colleagues at Seeds of Learning have done previous trips with students to work on a resource centre.
 We will be taking on the building of a much needed school.

 Mesas de Acicaya is a rural community of about 856 people located in the municipality of Tipitapa.
 Most are small farmers who grow beans, corn and sorghum.
 Some also have small, informal businesses.
 There is electricity available, but there is no water in individual homes.
 People must walk to the nearest communal spout and carry water home in buckets.